 This shoe is best used for ultra running races or long distance days, but can just as comfortably be worn on any sort of run.
 Many people also enjoy hiking in them and even wearing them around town or to work if they must be on their feet all day.
 Hokas, in general, are quite popular in the ultra running world, and also among older runners, who seem to have a deeper appreciation for their impact dampening effect.
 Due to their inherent instability, we like them best on regular trails or dirt roads, and typically choose a different shoe if we are looking to tackle the steeps, off-trail, or especially uneven and rocky terrain.

 These shoes retail for $140, making them the second most expensive in this review.
 Hokas have long been more expensive than your average trail running shoe, so perhaps this shouldn't come as a surprise.
 Since we think they are the best maximally cushioned shoe you can buy, they likely present good value.
 However, there have also long been complaints from Hoka users who didn't feel they got the mileage that they deserved for such an expensive product, something to consider.

-The Hoka Speedgoat 2 is our Top Pick for Maximum Cushioning because they are the most comfortable, best fitting, and have the best traction of the Hokas that we have tried.
-Despite our best efforts to find some comparable competition, this market is still dominated by Hoka, and this is the best one of their shoes that we have ever worn.
+The Hoka Speedgoat 2 is a solid maximally cushioned shoe that is comfortable, the best fitting, and have the best traction of the Hokas that we have tried.
+Despite our best efforts to find some comparable competition, this market is still dominated by Hoka, and these are some of the best of their shoes that we have worn.

 — Andy Wellman